15 Best Sales CRM Software (2022 Update)

 These days, the science of selling has become ever more sophisticated.
-There’s still room for artistry, but the truth is investing in an integrated digital tool—i.e. a sales CRM—is pretty much now indispensable.
+There’s still room for artistry, but the truth is, investing in an integrated digital tool—i.e. a sales CRM—is pretty much now indispensable.

-Features like automation and workflow management tools make your sales team more effective with fewer resources.
+Customer relationship management platforms offer features like automation and workflow management tools, which are geared to make your sales team more effective with fewer resources.

 Basic features of a sales CRM

 In general, CRMs streamline and improve the sales process, marketing campaigns, and customer service (not to mention customer interactions in general).
 They do this by rationalizing and simplifying workflow, building a sales pipeline, automating tasks, and analyzing data.

 If your particular concern is sales, you’ll definitely be seeking a CRM that manages your customer-facing voice, chat, social media, and email touchpoints in one place.
 Doing so results in improved efficiency throughout your business, and dramatically increased visibility on your team’s performance, your customer base, and the market at large.